robiiiiiiiiiiiin/nicolasgay/README.md

 Images fetched from Contentful should not be handled by `eleventyImageTransformPlugin`.
 To do this, you need to add `eleventy:ignore` to the `<img>` tag.
 ### Environment variables
-The project uses cross-env to set environment variables.
+The project uses dotenv to set environment variables.
 The variable is set in the `package.json` scripts.
+.env.dev is loaded when running `npm run watch` and `.env.prod` is loaded when running `npm run build`.
 The code is not minified in dev mode, etc
 ### Data fetching
 The data files are in the `src/_data` folder.